Sgoettschkes/sgoettschkes.github.io/_posts/2021-02-03-phoenix-testing-with-cypress.md

 ## The first test

 Now it's time to write the first test, a simple request to our homepage.
-Tests for Cypress are placed in the integrations folder which for us means creating the file `test/cypress/integration/index_spec.js`:
+Tests for Cypress are placed in the integrations folder which means creating the file `test/cypress/integration/index_spec.js`:

 ```js
 describe('Homepage', () => {